-Nintendo’s Mario Game & Watch is a choice gaming stocking stuffer of 2020 – TechCrunch
+Nintendo’s Mario Game & Watch is a choice gaming stocking stuffer – TechCrunch

 Nintendo will never stop mining its past for new nostalgia-based products, but at least it tends to do so with aplomb and occasionally even generosity.
 The former at least is on display with the Super Mario Bros.
-Game & Watch, a standalone handheld that plays the first Mario game, its unbelievably hard “Lost Levels” sequel, and acts as a totally impractical timepiece.
+Game & Watch, a standalone handheld that plays the first Mario game, its unbelievably hard “Lost Levels” sequel and acts as a totally impractical timepiece.

 This tiny gaming system isn’t the most practical thing in the world, but it is a charming piece of hardware that does exactly what it says on the tin.